< AllMoto's Motorcycle Investor mag

 Depending on the day, we’ll be fighting over politics, which of the people at the table most resembles their least-attractive motorcycle, or blaming each other for things that, in truth, they had no control over.

-As an example, I roast Newbold (a founding member of the SR500 Club) whenever my SR gives me grief, which is all the time.
+As an example, I roast Newbold (a founding member of the SR500 Club) whenever my SR gives me grief, which used to be all the time.
 He correctly points out: A. His runs; B. He had no role in designing the series; And, C. I have his permission to get rooted.
 Fair enough.

 Another favourite topic of conversation is trying to buy each other’s shitboxes…er, I mean future collectible transports of delight.
-One outstanding example was Prof Kingsbury and my 916 Ducati.
+One outstanding example was Professor K and my 916 Ducati.

 He was appalled when he first clapped eyes on it, because – although in near enough to mint condition – it was propped up under a lean-to behind my shed, partially obscured by long grass.
 Clearly he felt this was no way to treat a piece of Italian exotica, and he’s right.
 It’s just I hadn’t got around to reorganising the shed so I could somehow shoe-horn the little bugger in.
 (The bike that is, not Kingsbury.)